-After I successfully installed Ventura to my old mac (see previous post) I went straight to installing Ollama and trying models.
-I have used following youtube tutorial: https://www.youtube.com/watch?v=GWB9ApTPTv4 and I can say it is really good.
-And Ollama documentation is great as well: https://github.com/ollama/ollama/blob/main/README.md.
+After successfully installing Ventura on my old Mac (see previous post), I went straight to installing Llama and trying out models.
+I used the following YouTube tutorial: https://www.youtube.com/watch?v=GWB9ApTPTv4, which I found to be really good.
+The Llama documentation is also great: https://github.com/ollama/ollama/blob/main/README.md.

-So far I tried running llama 3.2 7b and codegemma 7b.
-After getting used to chat gpt this seems like crazy slow.
-But, given that I have specific usecases in mind that might still fit me well.
+So far, I have tried running Llama 3.2 7B and CodeGemma 7B.
+After getting used to Chat GPT, this seems like a significant slowdown.
+However, given that I have specific use cases in mind, it might still be suitable for me.

 My use cases